KaptajnBajer/CSS_Project_Assignment_B/content/taste.md

 With regards to user statistics it is also random as to how the network interacts.
 However, Vivino's users are more likely to associate with others who have a similar prefered taste.

 A general consensus seems to be that wine is good and nice by being dry.
 The taste is often described by fruity and more specifically it is plubs, cherries, and apples.
-Also, the mention of oak is presumably that taste of oak is distinguishable from the storage method.
+Also, the mention of oak is presumably that the taste of oak is distinguishable and caused by the storage method.

 ![](/images/Top1_ALL.png)